 I was initially attracted to this story by the cover art and blurb.
-I liked the idea of an Isekai novel focussed around taking.
+I liked the idea of an Isekai novel focussed around taming.
 However, I got to the end of chapter 4 and decided this story would not be my thing.
 I probably should have paid attention to the content warning in the blurb.
 I'll give a review for this anyway as the author has asked for feedback and encouragement to keep writing beyond prototyping.
 Here goes, based on the start of the book, anyway:

 The writing style for this story, I feel, suffered a little from too much exposition.
 I believe the author wants to develop a rich world to set this in, but quite often I felt that characters backstories were told to me, rather than a more "organic" reveal through dialogue and description.
 I did find this to improve quickly as the story went on, however.

 I can't contribute much to the story having read only a quarter of what's available.
 What I did read was interesting and not something like I've read before, which is a difficult element to Isekai stories on RRl as there are so many amateur authors beginning stories to write on the site.
 This one stood out, so take that as a recommendation if the events that start at the end of chapter 4 are your sort of thing.

 The sentence structure for The Tamer Is Repulsive is good.
 There are only a few stylistic errors --nothing an auto-corrector would pick up-- that sometimes result in sentences that are a bit unwieldy in the amount and order of information they deliver.
 I'd also say that the author uses a decent mix of passive and active voice, so you aren't stuck with monotonous pacing.
 One criticism I would like to offer is that the author tends towards sentences of similar length (usually longer).
 I would have enjoyed a discerning use of shorter sentences in scenes of action (such as when his tamed ratgirl saves him from execution).